Chlorophytus/Archbyte/README.md

 You define a `packages.txt` file with different packages that are of use.

+`base` will be installed into cache automatically.

 ```
-base
 base-devel
 xfce4
 xfce4-goodies
 ```

-Defining these would auto-build `base`, `base-devel` and a few other packages.
+Defining these would auto-build `base-devel`, `xfce4` and a few other packages.

 ### Building